EricArcher/ebvSim/README.md

 * __num.rep__: the number of replicates to simulate for each scenario.
 * __num.cores__: the number of cores to use. replicates for each scenario are assigned to one core.
 If this is set to a value greater than 1, progress notifications will not be printed on the console.

-When the function is complete, there will be three new things in the working directory:
+When the simulations are complete, there will be three new items in the working directory:

 * \<label\>_scenario.replicates: a folder containig .csv files of genotypes for each scenario replicate.
 * \<label\>_scenarios.csv: a .csv file of the scenario specifications.
 * \<label\>_params.rdata: an R workspace file containing a a list called `params` that contains the parameters used to to run the scenarios and an element called `$scenario.runs` which is a list of the fastsimcoal output (`$fsc.p`) and genotype files output for each replicate (`$files`).
 This file will be written when the simulation is complete.

 The `runEBVsim()` function also invisibly returns the same summary list contained in __<label>_params.rdata__.

+***

 ### Analyze the replicates